The European Semester: The 2022 European Semester and Recovery and Resilience Facility

 While social targets are not precisely defined in the RRF, the Commission will, through the Semester governance, monitor the amount spent on reforms and investments focused on young people, gender and other groups, thereby taking the role of promoting the correct distribution of money to the different social groups.

 Criticism and debate

 The economic governance structure of the European Semester has been criticized for focusing more on framing policies at the national level rather than reinforcing policies at the European level, as well as having an inclination towards executive institutions rather than legislative institutions.
+In his report on the European competitiveness, Mario Draghi stated that "the established processes have so far proven to be largely bureaucratic and ineffective at fostering genuine EU-wide policy coordination."

 Additionally, the overlap of the governance tools has been seen as increasing the complexity of interpretation and understanding of the European Semester for both authorities and citizens at the national and European level.

 It has also been criticized for primarily being based on budgetary discipline rather than adequately addressing the coordination as well as the political and economic policy integration which would favour growth and development.